 Co-teaching is currently one of the most popular models of instruction in U.S. public education.
 Implemented across all grade levels, this approach is common in regular education classrooms that have special education students or English language learners.
 A regular classroom teacher instructs the class along with a special education or English language teacher.
 Rather than one educator in the room, there are two.

 The theory is that students who are for the most part working at grade level but still require additional support can have their needs met in a regular classroom, alongside their mainstream peers.
 It’s supposed to be a way to integrate students rather than segregate them.

 Why Is Co-Teaching Ineffective?

 - Teachers want to run their own classroom.

-- Students are confused when there are two teachers.
+- Students are confused when there are two educators in the same class.

 - It’s a poor use of resources.

 - Co-teachers don't have enough time to plan together.

-- It leads to frustration and resentment among teachers.
+- It leads to frustration and resentment among educators.

-1. Most teachers want to run their own show.
+1. Most educators want to run their own show.

-When teachers are hired, they normally don’t sign up for sharing their classroom with another teacher.
+When teachers are hired, they normally don’t sign up for sharing their classroom with a colleague.
 It’s more—they don’t want to.

 Teachers want to run their own show.

-They will never verbalize this to their administrators or bring it up in a staff meeting because they don’t want to be looked upon as not being a team player.
+They will never verbalize this to their administrators or bring it up in staff meetings because they don’t want to be looked upon as not being a team player.
 After all, being an educator today is all about being a team player.
 We know that co-teaching is the “in thing” and we don't want to come across as non-compliant or difficult.
-So we play the game in hopes of a positive teacher evaluation.
+So we play the game in hopes of a positive evaluation.